-Isn’t technology awesome?
-These days your best people can do great work from their favourite place – their home.
+Working remotely is one way to work happy.
+And these days your best people can do great work from the place where they are happiest – their home.

 Here are our tips for managing employees who work from home: